Pulmonary alveolus: Type II cells

 Type II cells are cuboidal and much smaller than type I cells.
 They are the most numerous cells in the alveoli, yet do not cover as much surface area as the squamous type I cells.
 Type II cells (granulous pneumocytes) in the alveolar wall contain secretory organelles known as lamellar bodies or lamellar granules, that fuse with the cell membranes and secrete pulmonary surfactant.
 This surfactant is a film of fatty substances, a group of phospholipids that reduce alveolar surface tension.
 The phospholipids are stored in the lamellar bodies.
 Without this coating, the alveoli would collapse.
 The surfactant is continuously released by exocytosis.
 Reinflation of the alveoli following exhalation is made easier by the surfactant, which reduces surface tension in the thin fluid lining of the alveoli.
 The fluid coating is produced by the body in order to facilitate the transfer of gases between blood and alveolar air, and the type II cells are typically found at the blood–air barrier.

 Type II cells start to develop at about 26 weeks of gestation, secreting small amounts of surfactant.
 However, adequate amounts of surfactant are not secreted until about 35 weeks of gestation – this is the main reason for increased rates of infant respiratory distress syndrome, which drastically reduces at ages above 35 weeks gestation.

 Type II cells are also capable of cellular division, giving rise to more type I and II alveolar cells when the lung tissue is damaged.

 MUC1, a human gene associated with type II pneumocytes, has been identified as a marker in lung cancer.

-The importance of the type 2 lung alveolar cells in the development of severe respiratory symptoms of COVID-19 and potential mechanisms on how these cells are protected by the SSRI-s fluvoxamine and fluoxetin was summarized in a review in April 2022.
+The importance of the type 2 lung alveolar cells in the development of severe respiratory symptoms of COVID-19 and potential mechanisms on how these cells are protected by the SSRIs fluvoxamine and fluoxetine was summarized in a review in April 2022.

 Alveolar macrophages

 The alveolar macrophages reside on the internal luminal surfaces of the alveoli, the alveolar ducts, and the bronchioles.
 They are mobile scavengers that serve to engulf foreign particles in the lungs, such as dust, bacteria, carbon particles, and blood cells from injuries.
 They are also called pulmonary macrophages, and dust cells.
+Alveolar macrophages also play a crucial role in immune responses against viral pathogens in the lungs.
+They secrete cytokines and chemokines, which recruit and activate other immune cells, initiate type I interferon signaling, and inhibit the nuclear export of viral genomes.